Luadoo/AdaOWQ/README.md

 ## Citation
 If you use this code or method in your research, please cite our manuscript:
 [AdaOWQ], Under Review at PeerJ Computer Science, 2026.

+## License
+This work is licensed under the MIT License.
+Code provided for peer review of manuscript [Paper ID: #149231].